M.A. in Statistics Hybrid Online/On-campus Program

 Students must meet with with their assigned Faculty Adviser for approval of their study plan each semester prior to course registration.
 It is the responsibility of the student to meet with his or her adviser.

-During the semester, students struggling with a course should contact their Faculty Adviser immediately (See Good Academic Standing).
-Students must confer with their adviser prior to any change in their course registration.
+During the semester, students struggling academically should contact their Faculty Adviser immediately (See Good Academic Standing).
+Students must confer with their adviser regarding any change in their course registration.

 Required Core Courses